Periodontal Care Katy TX

 Caring for your gums is as important as caring for your teeth.
 Gums and other supporting tissues of the teeth play a major role in the oral health of a person.
 Inflammation and infection can play havoc on the gums and can hamper your oral health and can cause your teeth to fall out.
 Periodontal care in our dental office of Katy, TX ensures that your gums and other supporting tissues are in good shape and free from bacterial invasion.
 Our preventive care will keep you smiling.
 A disease free life improves the quality of living in the patient community.

 What are gum diseases?

 Periodontal care concentrates on the removal of plaque using medical instruments.
-Pockets are cleared and gums are reshaped as part of periodontal care.
-The dentist takes necessary steps to educate patients on how to keep the gums free from plaque.
+Pockets are cleared and gums are reshaped as part of the periodontal care.
+The dentist takes necessary steps to educate the patients on how to keep the gums free from plaque.

 Causes and prevention of gum diseases

 Poor Oral Hygiene – Improper brushing and flossing habits are among the top reasons for gum diseases in patients.
-Plaque build-up, which is the culprit that causes gum diseases, may be because of poor methods of cleaning teeth.
+Plaque build-up, which is the culprit that causes gum diseases, may be because of poor methods of cleaning your teeth.

 Tobacco – Tobacco users are prone to gum diseases.
 Tobacco use can reduce a person's ability to fight the periodontal problem.

 Medication – Use of certain types of medicines has proven to cause the reduction in the flow of saliva which increases the possibility of plaque accumulation.